 - 1. If the engine is cantankerous to start when cold, the most likely cause is faulty spark plug leads.
 More follows. - 2.
-If the engine is cantankerous to start when hot, the most likely cause is either valve clearances closing up or faulty ignition coil.
+If the engine is cantankerous to start when hot, the most likely cause is either valve clearances closing up or a faulty ignition coil.
 More follows. - 3.
-If the engine totally refuses to start, without even a hint of life, the most likely cause is a lack of spark.
+If the engine totally refuses to start or fire, the most likely cause is a lack of spark.
 More follows.